sintemal/sintemal.github.io/content/welcome.md

 +++

 Welcome to my blog.
-This is only a post for testing different markdown features.
+This is a post for testing different markdown features.

 Code block